 While some investments may obscure their costs in the fine print, anyone can quickly get to the bottom line with the wealth of information available online.
 Use reviews and comparison sites to find the right broker that fits your investment goals.

-This post originally appeared on Your Money Geek and was republished with permission
+This post originally appeared on Wealth of Geeks and was republished with permission